alexgo-io/alexlab-doc/product-features/liquidity-providers/key-concepts.md

 ## ALEX Liquidity Pools

 The ALEX decentralized exchange is AMM-based and consists of a set of smart contracts built on top of the Stacks network.
-Each liquidity pool is composed of funds from a specific pair of cryptocurrencies, vwhich are locked into a smart contract by voluntary depositors.
+Each liquidity pool is composed of funds from a specific pair of cryptocurrencies, which are locked into a smart contract by voluntary depositors.
 These pools enable users to perform trustless swaps between the token pairs.

 For example, if a user wants to trade Stacks' native currency (STX) for ALEX's governance token (ALEX), they would interact with the STX - ALEX liquidity pool on ALEX's smart contracts.
 For more details on how to execute such swaps, refer to the [Token Swaps](../token-swaps/) section.